sidebase/nuxt-session/README.md

     - problems: Denial-of-Service by server-ressource exhaustion (bandwidth, cpu, memory)
     - possible mitigations:
         - add authentication and possibly authorization to your app
-        - use `redis` as a storage backend and set data to expire automatically
+        - use `redis` as a storage driver and set data to expire automatically
 3. guessing correct session ids
     - problems: session data can leak
     - possible mitigations: